yegor256/blog/_drafts/jcabi-http.md

 ## Fluent Interface

-The new client has to be fluent, which means that the entire server interactions fit into one Java statement.
+The new client has to be fluent, which means that the entire server interaction fits into one Java statement.
 Why is this important?
 I think that [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) is the most compact and expressive way to perform multiple imperative calls.
 To my knowledge, none of the existing libraries enable this type of fluency.

 ## Testable and Extendable